avaframe/AvaFrame/docs/moduleCom1DFA.rst

 In the directory Inputs, the following files are required:

 * digital elevation model as .asc file
   -> use xllcenter and yllcenter
-* release area as shapefile (in Inputs/REL)
-  -> the release area name must not contain an underline
+* release area scenario as shapefile (in Inputs/REL); multiple are possible -> the release area name must not contain an underline

 and the following files are optional: